 “In most states, the statute of limitations period on debts is between three and 10 years; in some states, the period is longer,” according to the U.S. Federal Trade Commission (FTC).
 Debts that have lingered longer than the statutes allow are often referred to as “time-barred debts.”

-"If a debt collector sues you to collect a time-barred debt, you can have the suit dismissed by letting the court or judge know the debt is, indeed, time-barred,” according to the FTC.
+Time-barred debt“If a debt collector sues you to collect a time-barred debt, you can have the suit dismissed by letting the court or judge know the debt is, indeed, time-barred,” according to the FTC.

 Debt collectors and consumer advocates, however, caution that the statute of limitations (SOL) does not prevent debt collectors from attempting to collect on debts.
-They just cannot successfully sue to collect the debts -- assuming the debtor shows up in court to assert his or her rights.
+They just cannot successfully sue to collect the debts — assuming the debtor shows up in court to assert his or her rights.